+Updates: In addition to the below content, I’ve also created a detailed list of health insurance options for the newly unemployed or uninsured for your review as well as an ACA open enrollment overview.
 One of the biggest selling points of the Affordable Care Act was that it would allow millions who previously had not had insurance to get affordable insurance through a public health insurance exchange.
 The biggest benefactors primarily included:

-1. those without an employer plan who had pre-existing conditions
+- Those without an employer plan who had pre-existing conditions

-2. those who could not afford a plan on their own due to income, age, or some combination of the two
+- Those who could not afford a plan on their own due to income, age, or some combination of the two

 But now that open enrollment has closed, what if life (shit) unpredictably happens, as it often does, and you have a massive life changing event and need insurance coverage?